alphasaft/Micro/README.md

 We can then use our quote operator so (assuming `#print` is an unary operator that prints its argument to the console): `#print '( 1+1*33 )` will print `1+1*33`, and `! '( 1+1*33 )` will (well, here again assuming the `*`, `+` and `#number` operators have been correctly defined and implemented) evaluate to 34.

 > If you wonder what is the use of quoting a block of code instead of simply writing "1+1*33", the quote operator actually checks for the syntax of its argument, including arities, since it is first parsed and only after translated to a string.
-Also, writing strings would have been a far less interesting example.
+Also, directly writing strings would have been a far less interesting example.

 ### AST metadata & errors